Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 {
     int *p;
     p=new int[5]; /* In Cpp */
-    p=(int *)malloc(2 * 5); /* in c language */
+    //p=(int *)malloc(2 * 5);  in c language

     delete []p;
     p=NULL;
 }
 ```

 - When ever we use heap memory.
-We need to de-allocate the memoryit.
-If not the meomry will be saved & occupied in the memory.
+We need to de-allocate the memory.
+If not the memory will be saved & occupied in the memory.
 The next time when you use heap, there may be no space left.

 ## Physical Data structures